-Over the last years, voice-controlled agents were embedded in consumer devices such as Amazon's Echo or Apple's HomePod, and connected to home appliances to provide an intuitive and natural form of interaction with smart home environments and as a means to access information from the Internet or to control smart home devices [KBB18].
-Beyond home uses, smart services provided by IVAs are popular as they can be accessed through ubiquitous smartphone technologies and can be implemented for professional applications such as in the form of educational audio guides in museums or audio-visual presentations for mixed media installations or exhibits.
-In particular, in situations where the demands for individual support or care exceed the supply of specialized trained personnel, such as museum guides, training scenarios, or rehabilitation, these IVAs are a promising solution that can complement human professionals [NKH18].
-With the current convergence of different research fields such as Machine Learning, Internet of Things, and Virtual Reality (VR), it seems reasonable to assume that people will be confronted with an increasing amount of such services, which poses new challenges to the interface designers, particularly in terms of social interaction and integration.
+Virtual agents (VAs) have come a long way from science fiction media to our daily social life.
+Driven by technical advances in the research fields of machine learning, internet of things, and virtual reality (VR), devices with embedded voice-controlled agents entered the consumer market to allow customers an intuitive and natural form of interaction with their smart home environments and as a means to access information from the internet [1].
+Beyond home uses, smart services provided by VAs are popular as they can be accessed through ubiquitous smartphone technologies and can be implemented for professional applications such as in the form of educational audio guides in museums or audio-visual presentations for mixed media installations or exhibits.
+In particular, in situations where the demands for individual support or care exceed the supply of specialized trained personnel, such as museum guides, caregivers, or private assistants, these VAs are a promising solution that can complement human professionals [2].
+Based on rapid development of smart services in recent years, it seems reasonable to assume that people will be confronted with an increasing amount of such services, which poses new challenges to https://doi.org/10.1016/j.cag.2019.06.002 0097-8493/© 2019 Elsevier Ltd. All rights reserved. the interface designers, particularly in terms of social interaction and integration.